 Estheticians can make good money

 We have learned different types of compensation estheticians can receive and also how they can generate sales income.
 It is also worth noting that skin therapists and medical estheticians make good money by receiving clients’ tips.
 The service nature of personal care treatment creates a tipping etiquette among customers when they are happy, of course.
-Gratuities or Tips is an overlooked form of compensation.
+Gratuities or Tips are an overlooked form of compensation.
 However, it can actually make a big difference on payday.
-An esthetician that is employed and receives hourly pay can easily double their wage simply by offering good service and generate service tips.
+An esthetician that is employed and receives hourly pay can easily double their wage simply by offering good service and generating service tips.
 As you can see, estheticians have many ways to make good money, and it all depends on performance, sales and quality of service.

 How much do estheticians make?

-So after learning the different forms of compensations and potential esthetician revenue streams, how much can a beauty therapist actually make?
+So after learning the different forms of compensation and potential esthetician revenue streams, how much can a beauty therapist actually make?
 The answer to that depends on the region, the esthetician’s certifications, and the employer’s job market reference.
-In general, after becoming an esthetician, entry-level salary is usually around 15$ to 20$ per hour.
+In general, after becoming an esthetician, the entry-level salary is usually around 15$ to 25$ per hour.
 After a few years of experience, that number can double.
 Let’s look at the esthetician’s overall income by combining wages, sales commission and client tips to reflect reality.
 Before calculating an esthetician’s estimated income, we will discuss factors that affect the total revenue an esthetician can earn.
 On average, moderate performance can generate at least 4000$ worth of retail sales during a 30-day period.
 Also, estheticians can make more than 1000$ in tips per same 30 day period.
 All numbers given in this article are estimations only and sourced from our personal experiences.
 Now that we have a 30 day period estimation let’s make some realistic calculations.
 These numbers are calculated based on a full-time work schedule of an entry-level esthetician employed in a day spa.

 Annual esthetician salary or income: